MinerNobo/twitter-clone/README.md

 # twitter-clone
-Build a fake tweeter follow with Kyle.
+Build a fake twitter follow with Kyle.